yosemitebandit/vebsite/content/notes/what-happens-when.md

 * the TCP spec has "slow start" to allow only a certain amount of data to be sent initially, with that max amount being raised with each packet's `ACK`
 * more on slow start in this [UCSD lecture](http://cseweb.ucsd.edu/classes/fa11/cse123-a/123f11_Lec15.pdf)
+* but the most important part is slow start + AIMD (additive increase, multiplicative decrease): double the number of packets we send until a packet is lost (slow start) and then +1 the number of packets we send, halving when they are lost
+* and this is all managed at the OS layer, the OS will buffer packets until the next ack comes.
+There is a congestion window header established at the TCP layer

+DNS aside

+* my laptop will make a request to a domain resolver for the IP addr of `google.com`
+* then the domain resolver (8.8.8.8 or some other ISP-provided machine) will make an NS request to the .com root server
+* the response will be an IP addr for a nameserver, say some cloudflare endpoint
+* the domain resolver will then ask the nameserver for `www.endaga` and the nameserver might reply with an IP of the requested site or with another nameserver (and that could continue)
+* eventually though an IP will be returned with a TTL, the domain resolver will pass that on to the client
+* the OS manages this translation
+* and a large amount of caching can happen on all these intermediary machines